Giuseppe-Bianc/MinskN7/CONTRIBUTING.md

-# Contributing to [MinskN7]
+# Contributing to MinskN7

-Thank you for considering contributing to the [Project Name]!
+Thank you for considering contributing to the MinskN7!
 We appreciate your time and effort in making this project better.

 ## Table of Contents
 1. [Code of Conduct](#code-of-conduct)